-The Master of Business Administration Program reflects Husson's belief that a good education is more than a matter of theory and books.
-Active classrooms, courses tied closely to actual management experience, and a diverse student body representing various academic and industry backgrounds contribute to a broader, more useful education.
+The Master of Business Administration Program reflects Husson's belief that good education extends beyond theory.
+Active classrooms, courses tied closely to actual management experience, and a diverse student body representing various academic and industry backgrounds contribute to a broader, applied education.
 Our program is distinguished by the following:

 Developing Essential Business Skills

 The Master of Business Administration Program is a thirty-six credit graduate management curriculum designed to develop and strengthen skills in analysis, decision-making, and implementation.
 The program balances strengths in the traditional areas of accounting, finance, management, and marketing with careful attention to the development of skills in communication, interpersonal relations, and leadership which are essential to effective performance in organizations.

 Students from a Variety of Backgrounds

 In the Master of Business Administration Program, there are no undergraduate prerequisites to graduate-level course work.
 Working professionals with bachelor's degrees from a wide range of fields find the program well suited for continuing professional development.

 Application for admission to the Master of Business Administration Program at Husson should be made to:

 Bangor, Maine 04401